diku-dk/futhark-benchmarks/rodinia/bfs/README.md

 Ported from Rodinia's BFS benchmark.

-There are four different versions: One sequential version, one simple parallel version, and two different segmented versions.
+There are Futhark five versions: One sequential version, and four parallel versions utilizing either padding or segmentation.

+Also see the README in the `data` directory.